VBA-tools/VBA-Web/README.md

 ---------------

 - Download the [latest release (v4.0.0-rc.1)](https://github.com/VBA-tools/VBA-Web/releases)
-- To install/upgrade in an existing file, use `VBA-Web - Install.xlsm`
+- To install/upgrade in an existing file, use `VBA-Web - Installer.xlsm`
 - To start from scratch on Excel, `VBA-Web - Blank.xlsm` has everything setup and ready to go

 For more details see the [Wiki](https://github.com/VBA-tools/VBA-Web/wiki)